opleary/PHP2650Project/index.md

 called **censoring**, more specifically, right-censoring.
 Right censoring is just one of multiple forms of censoring that survival data strives to adjust for and the form that we will focus on in this comprehensive review.
 Dropout is also a form of right censoring.
+The event of interest can happen during the specified time frame, outside of the time frame, or not at all but we don’t know which scenario applies to the individuals that leave the study early.

 <img src="img/right_cens_img.png" width="551" />